ursho2552/Multiscenario_Shelled_Pteropod_IBM/README.md

 ### spIBM manuscript and code

-The manuscript detailing the first release of spIBM, has been published in [Ecological Modelling](https://doi.org/10.1016/j.ecolmodel.2022.109944), and can be cited as:
-*Hofmann Elizondo U. and M. Vogt (2022) Individual-based modelling of shelled pteropods.
-Ecological Modelling, Volume 468, ISSN 0304-3800, https://doi.org/10.1016/j.ecolmodel.2022.109944*

-<<<<<<< HEAD
 The manuscript detailing the changes to the model for the Multiscenario study, has been published in [Global Change Biology](https://doi.org/10.1111/gcb.17345), and can be cited as:
 *Hofmann Elizondo, U., Vogt, M., Bednaršek, N., Münnich, M., & Gruber, N. (2024).
 The impact of aragonite saturation variability on shelled pteropods: An attribution study in the California Current System.
 Global Change Biology, 30, e17345. https://doi.org/10.1111/gcb.17345*